-This is a broad-based research postgraduate program that embraces a wide spectrum of environmental interests.
+This is a broad-based research postgraduate programme that embraces a wide spectrum of environmental interests.
 It serves as an innovative platform for interdisciplinary research involving scientific, technological, environmental socio-economic and policy challenges.

-To facilitate interdisciplinary research, students enrolled in the Program will be co-supervised by faculty members of the Division who have been appointed jointly with other schools.
+To facilitate interdisciplinary research, students enrolled in the Programme will be co-supervised by faculty members of the Division who have been appointed jointly with other schools.

-The Master of Philosophy (MPhil) program aims to train students to conduct independent interdisciplinary research in Environmental Science, Policy and Management.
+The Master of Philosophy (MPhil) programme aims to train students to conduct independent interdisciplinary research in Environmental Science, Policy and Management.